 Owning your own vehicle - There are tens of thousands of taxi owner-drivers across the UK and Ireland and self-employment is very common in the industry.
 Like renting, owning means you keep all the fares and tips you earn.

 As for how much you will earn, that’s a ‘How long is a piece of string?’ kind of question.
 It very much depends on the hours that you’re willing to do, what time of the day or week those hours are, the niche you are attempting to break into, and even having a spot of luck (such as being there at just the right moment to pick up a hefty fare).
 If you want a more statistical breakdown of what you might be able to earn as a taxi driver in your area, try this site.
+You may even just want to learn about several reasons why becoming a taxi driver is a good idea and you can do this by reading our blog elsewhere on our site.

 The cost of a taxi licence appears to vary according to the region of the UK where it operates, but the average seems to be between £250-£300.
 The Government provides more detailed information on Official Taxi Licence Fees and the procedure for obtaining a licence.